 Since 2017, Martin Schmidt is an Associate Researcher in the “Learning, Knowledge, Innovation” research programme at the Alexander von Humboldt Institute for Internet and Society.
 The programme addresses issues at the interfaces of science and digitisation and education and digitisation.
 Martin is also co-editor of the blog journal Elephant in the Lab, which critically examines the scientific system.

-Martin Schmidt is an agricultural and soil scientist by training.
-Currently, he does his PhD in environmental modelling at the Leibniz Centre for Agricultural Landscape Research and is a visiting scientist at the University of British Columbia.
-Beyond his interest in the functioning of science he devotes himself to the people behind it, for example as the former representative of the doctoral researchers in the Leibniz Association and at ZALF.
-One of the most important things to him is the integrity of science.
+Martin works as a Data Analyst and Consultant.
+He is an agricultural and soil scientist by training.
+Currently, he does his PhD in environmental modelling at the University of Potsdam.
+Beyond his interest in the functioning of science he devotes himself to the people behind it, for example as the former representative of the doctoral researchers in the Leibniz Association.

 Kobsda, C., Schmidt, M., & Fecher, B. (2017).
 Authorship revised.
 Making a compromise between 2.1 and 1.268.
 Elephant in the lab.
 Publication details

 Schmidt, M., Fecher, B., & Kobsda, C. (2017).
 Factory science: How many authors does it really need to write a paper?
 Elephant in the lab.
 Publication details

 Schmidt, M. (2018).
 Rural und digital: Revolution in der Landwirtschaft?, .
 Publication details